plone/cookieplone-templates/README.md

 ## About

-Powered by [Cookieplone](https://github.com/plone/cookieplone "Link to the GitHub repository of Cookieplone"), this project is a collection of templates intended to be used by Plone integrators.
+This project is a collection of templates for Plone integrators to use through [Cookieplone](https://github.com/plone/cookieplone "Link to the GitHub repository of Cookieplone").

 ## Prerequisites